top of page

 I am an award-winning Creative Producer, Historian, and author of Black Oxford: The Untold Stories of Oxford University's Black Scholars (Signal Books, 2013).
 My work as Founder and Director of Black Oxford Untold Stories has raised the profile of many black scholars from the turn of the twentieth century.
 Black Oxford: Untold Stories™ - celebrates Oxford University's historical and contemporary Black scholars from the turn of the 20th century to the present day through the delivery of lecture programmes and creative projects.

-I am also a Fellow of the Royal Society of the Arts, a Fellow of the Royal Historical Society and an Eccles Centre Visiting Fellow at the British Library.
+I am also a Fellow of the Royal Society of the Arts, a Fellow of the Royal Historical Society and an alumnus of the Eccles Centre for American Studies at the British Library.

 To learn more about me and my journey in researching and writing The Adventures of a Black Edwardian Intellectual - check out my blog, Following in the footsteps of Harley.